syncfusion-content/windowsforms-docs/WindowsForms/RibbonControlAdv/Getting-Started.md

 #### Holding the Selection of ToolStripButton

-For holding the selection of ToolstripButton after lost focus, use the property `CheckOnClick`, if true, the ToolStripButton will stay selected even after click and will go unselected after next click on that buton, it simply acts as a toggling functionality to that button.
+For holding the selection of ToolstripButton after lost focus, use the property `CheckOnClick`, if true, the ToolStripButton will stay selected even after click and will go unselected after next click on that button, it simply acts as a toggling functionality to that button.
 The default value is false.

 {% tabs %}

 {% highlight c# %}

-this.newmailButton.CheckOnClick = true;
+this.newMailButton.CheckOnClick = true;

 {% endhighlight %}

 {% highlight vb %}

-Me.newmailButton.CheckOnClick = True
+Me.newMailButton.CheckOnClick = True

 {% endhighlight %}